 We could have reveled in those views all day, but there were more adventures to be had.
 So we headed back down the boat for a quick lunch, gathered up our snorkel gear, then made our way to the beach to see what lurked below the surface!

-The first area we snorkeled was the south beach.
+The first area we snorkeled at Dry Tortugas was the south beach.
 I was glad the water was so calm and shallow since I have only snorkeled once before and was still a little nervous.

 We actually didn’t have to go too far out into the waters because there was a lot of great coral and sea life along the moat wall.
 Eventually we went out a little deeper and I found an old ship anchor.
 I was hoping to come across a sea turtle, but no luck.